-This Facility bears interest at LIBOR plus a margin of 5.5% for Tranche 2 and 5.0% for Tranche 1.
+This Facility bore interest at LIBOR plus a margin of 5.5% for Tranche 2 and 5.0% for Tranche 1 prior to entering into the Forbearance Agreement on October 18, 2013.
 These were to be reduced to LIBOR plus 5.0% and 4.5%, respectively on commencement of production.

-Under the terms of the Forbearance Agreement, as amended, Macquarie Bank has agreed to provide up to \$17 million, at its discretion, of additional financing under a "Tranche 3" of the Facility.
-Tranche 3 of the Facility is repayable on November 30, 2013 and bears interest at 15% per annum.
+Under the terms of the Forbearance Agreement, as amended, Macquarie Bank has agreed to provide up to \$30 million, at its discretion, of additional financing under a "Tranche 3" of the Facility.
+Tranche 3 of the Facility is repayable on June 30, 2014 and bears interest at 15% per annum.
 In addition, facility fees of 5% are payable on each drawdown against Tranche 3.